“The presidency has made every man who occupied it, no matter how small, bigger than he was; and no matter how big, not big enough for its demands.”

 The 9th President of the United States, military officer, and politician, he was the first president to die in office.
 He had the shortest tenure in presidential history.
-As an Army officer and governor of the territory that is now Indiana and Illinois, he fought Indians and made harsh treaties with them, clearing the way for more westward settlement by whites.
+As an Army officer and governor of the territory now Indiana and Illinois, he fought Indians.
+He made harsh treaties with them, clearing the way for more westward settlement by whites.
 His military victories against Indians made him a hero to white Americans.
 Harrison’s father, Benjamin Harrison, signed the Declaration of Independence.
-William Henry Harrison’s grandson, also named Benjamin Harrison, became the 23rd president.
+William Henry Harrison’s grandson, Benjamin Harrison, became the 23rd president.

 John Tyler (1790-1862)

 The 10th President of the United States, he was the first to succeed in office following the death of a predecessor.
 As president, he stood against his party’s platform and vetoed several of their proposals, resulting in most of his cabinet resigning and the Whigs expelling him from their party.
 His most notable achievement was annexing the Republic of Texas in 1845.
 Tyler had other “firsts” as president: His first wife was the first wife to die while her husband was still president, and he was the first president to marry while in office.
 Tyler was the last of the Virginia aristocrats in the White House.
 He was a Southerner until his death, even being elected to the Confederate Congress after unsuccessfully trying to keep the Union from dissolving and entering the Civil War.
 He was the only president who also allied himself with the Confederacy.

 The best years of your life are the ones in which you decide your problems are your own.
 You do not blame them on your mother, the ecology, or the president.
 You realize that you control your own destiny.

 James K. Polk (1795-1849)